adam8/test-3d-upload/README.md

 ##3d, yeah

 Just a test 3d model created in Maya and uploaded to GitHub as an STL file.
-Pretty cool.
+Pretty cool...